davorinpiljic/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A responsive website updates in 'real-time', an adaptive site updates its layout at specific points.
+Responsive can be thought of as smooth and adaptive as choppy.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is starting your design with mobile devices in mind and adapting the layout for desktops later.
+Min-width is often used for mobile first design and max-width for desktop first.
+The decision to design for mobile or desktop first is based on which device the users of your site will use most often.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It makes 1 rem unit equal to a 10px font size, with 1.25 rem units equaling the standard font size of 16px.
+This is added to accomodate older browers which do not support rem.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing allows a user to apply pre-defined groupings and functions to regular css code, which has the effect of reducing the amount of individual styling to be written.
+For example, instead of defining multiple properties for every button on a site in every selector, pre- processing allows the button properties to be grouped once and then applyed to each button with a single call as needed.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I love grouping a lot of properties in a mixin and quickly applying it to a selector.
+Nesting allows me to style 'in-place' without jumping all over a messy css file.
+They are my two favorite features.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.